The unique design of Literature & Thought provides the thematic literature and teaching support you need to meet the challenges of state standards.

 Essential questions (whole book) and cluster questions (units) focus on developing specific critical thinking skills through careful reading, textual analysis, discussion, and writing activities.

 Responding to cluster activities—textual analysis, writing, and discussion activities follow each cluster.
-The final cluster in each anthology focuses on synthesizing information to answer the essential question.
+The final cluster focuses on synthesizing information to answer the essential question.